GaloyMoney/blink-mobile/README.md

 ## Goal

 This repository is the Bitcoin Beach Wallet mobile application.
-The goal is to make a mobile application compatible with Galoy's backend than can be customized and used by any community or organization.
+The goal is to make a mobile application compatible with Galoy's backend that can be customized and used by any community or organization.
 It is built with [React Native](https://reactnative.dev/), and runs on both iOS and Android.

 ## Screenshots